julzaza/wildwitchherbs/_posts/2026-01-20-three-wrong-myths-balkan-witches.md

 ## What Balkan Witchcraft Actually Looked Like

+Unlike Western Europe, witch trials in the Balkans rarely centered on theology.

 Historical records and folklore suggest a very different pattern:

 - accusations centered on harm, not heresy